boylesoftware/x2node-pointers/README.md

 If the pointer is invalid, the `parse()` function throws an `X2SyntaxError`.
 Otherwise, the returned `RecordElementPointer` object exposes the following properties and methods:

+* `parent` - Pointer for the parent record element, or `null` if root pointer.
+A root pointer corresponds to an empty string and points to the record as a whole.

 * `isRoot()` - Returns `true` if the pointer is a root pointer.
-A root pointer corresponds to an empty string and points to the record as a whole.
+This is equivalent to checking if `parent` property is `null`.

 * `isChildOf(otherPtr)` - Returns `true` if the pointer points to a child location of the specified other pointer (that is the other pointer is a "proper prefix" of this pointer).
 For example, will always return `true` if the other pointer is a root pointer and this one is not.